Star Sailors League: SSL Circuit

-Rankings
+SSL Ranking

 From 2019, a wide range of class race results will be gradually integrated into a weekly world ranking inspired by the ATP tennis ranking.
 At the end of the season, it will qualify the best in the world for the annual final of the circuit (with prize money), and every two years for the SSL Gold Cup.
 The SSL Global Ranking does not replace the rankings specific to each class but completes them, to offer a simple and attractive overview of inshore sailing to the general public; the SSL Global Ranking will bring together nearly 100,000 athletes in 2021 and will be used as a communication tool in 2019 to promote athletes and the sailing season.